 Q: When did the Hayes Museum open?

-A: May 30, 1916 - it is the nation’s FIRST presidential center.
-It was used as a model for construction of the FDR site.
+A: May 30, 1916 - it is the nation’s FIRST presidential library.
+It was used as a model for construction of the Franklin Delano Roosevelt Presidential Library and Museum in Hyde Park, New York.

 Q: When did the Hayes Home open to for public tours?